helich0pper/Karkinos/README.md

 This tool should be used on applications/networks that you have permission to attack only.
 Any misuse or damage caused will be solely the users’ responsibility. <br>

 # What is Karkinos?
 Karkinos is a light-weight 'Swiss Army Knife' for penetration testing and/or hacking CTF's.
+Karkinos was made for a university Web Development project; feel free to add any features :) <br>

 Currently, Karkinos offers the following:
 * Encoding/Decoding characters
 * Encrypting/Decrypting text or files
 * 3 Modules